isomerpages/nlb-eyeonasia/_india-know-living/00-architecture-in-india.md

 Featuring interviews and reflections of eminent architects living and working in Mumbai, the ins-and-outs of practising architecture and planning in this megacity are explored through their eyes.

-All rights reserved, Ahmedabad : Mapin Publishing, 2017.
+All rights reserved, Ahmedabad: Mapin Publishing, 2017.

 <img src="/images/book-covers/Living-heritage-of-Mewar-Architecture-of-the-city-palace-Udaipur.jpg" style="width:150px;" />

 [**Living heritage of Mewar: Architecture of the city palace, Udaipur**](http://eservice.nlb.gov.sg/item_holding.aspx?bid=203087525){:target="_blank"}

-This volume traces the cultural lineage of the palace through its art and architecture.
-It also explores how added Mughal and British influences were added to a conservation model that preserves this magnificent structure for future generations.
+This volume traces the cultural lineage of the City Palace at Udaipur through its art and architecture.
+It also explores how Mughal and British influences were added to its Mewar Rajput architecture and the conservation model that preserves this magnificent structure for future generations.

-All rights reserved, Udaipur, India: Mapin Publishing, 2017.
+All rights reserved, Udaipur: Mapin Publishing, 2017.

 <img src="/images/book-covers/The-vanishing-stepwells-of-India.png" style="width:150px;" />

 [**The vanishing stepwells of India**](http://eservice.nlb.gov.sg/item_holding.aspx?bid=202864681){:target="_blank"}

 Stepwells – ancient water stores – which are found below ground are unique to India.
-Built from around the third century throughout the country particularly in the arid western regions, these stepwells also serve a place where villagers could socialise and for travellers to take refuge from the heat.
-Journalist Victoria Lautman first encountered stepwells three decades ago and is now devoted to document these fascinating but largely unknown edifices before they disappear.
+Built from around the third century throughout the country, particularly in the arid western regions, these stepwells also served as places where villagers could socialise and for travellers to take refuge from the heat.
+Journalist Victoria Lautman first encountered stepwells three decades ago and is now devoted to document these fascinating, but largely unknown, edifices before they disappear.

-All rights reserved, London; New York: Merrell Publishers Ltd, 2017.
+All rights reserved, London: Merrell Publishers Ltd, 2017.

 <img src="/images/book-covers/Landscapes-of-accumulation-Real-estate-and-the-neoliberal-imagination-in-contemporary-India.jpg" style="width:150px;" />